Inventoryframework/inventoryframework.github.io/Introduction/HowDoesTheNetworkingWork.md

 ### Why not just use a multicast?

 Because of how large some RPC's can get, I did not find multicasts to be acceptable for most of the functions.
-A lot of the RPC's are just simply not relevant for most clients anyways.
+A lot of the RPC's are just simply not relevant for most clients anyways, and managing relevancy is a lot more complicated than a simple array of actors.

 ---
 ## Unique ID